microsoft/Kusto-Query-Language/doc/extractfunction.md

 ---
 title: extract() - Azure Data Explorer
-description: This article describes extract() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the extract() function to get a match for a regular expression from a source string. ms.reviewer: alexans ms.topic: reference ms.date: 12/12/2022
 ---
 # extract()

 Get a match for a [regular expression](./re2.md) from a source string.

 Optionally, convert the extracted substring to the indicated type.